jachermocilla/extra-course-materials/README.md

 This repo contains (extra) course materials for courses that I teach.
+Check out the branches for spefic courses.

 Enjoy! :)